Dealerdirect/guides/definitions/daily-standup/README.md

 ## Introduction

-Standup is a thing we use to inform each other on blockers or impediments.
+Standup is a thing we use to inform each other about blockers or impediments.
-We use this to share information and quickly interfere if someone needs / might need help.
+We use this to share information and quickly intervene if someone needs / might need help.
 We excluded the Product Owners from the stand-up (for now).

-The product Owners can "stand (up)" with us but are not allowed to ask for updates.
-Post updates are allowed in the line of "I am demoing FEATURE to stakeholders or other progress.
+Product Owners are allowed to communicate post-standup updates in the line of "I am demoing FEATURE to stakeholders" or other progress the product owners made.

 ## Guidelines